The NP Practice Environment in Louisiana

 “It is very important that new NPs and NP students attend conferences, look at the newsletters, get involved in the legislative sessions, and learn how to engage in the community, where the needs are,” Dr. Fowler says.
 “All of those things increase the presence of our profession, but also demonstrate where we can help the most.”

-In the last legislative session, the Louisiana House passed HB495, which would’ve facilitated full practice authority for the state’s NPs.
+In May 2021, the Louisiana House passed HB 495, which would’ve facilitated full practice authority for the state’s NPs.
 Unfortunately, it was not taken up for a vote by the Senate, effectively killing the bill.

 But the fight is far from over.
 Every month, more data is collected that confirms what states with full practice authority all know to be true: NPs are a vital resource in providing citizens with access to high-quality, affordable care.